 Articles become available online for citation before the print version is published.
 Some accepted articles may also be presented in the print version at the discretion of the editors.
 The online version of JOGNN is the journal of record, and Impact Factors and other citation indices are based on the online article.

 OnlineOpen is available to authors of primary research who wish to make their articles available to non-subscribers on publication or whose funding agencies require grantees to archive the final version.
 With OnlineOpen, the author, the author's funding agency, or the author's institution pays a fee to ensure that the article is made available to non-subscribers upon publication via Wiley Online Library and deposited in the funding agency's preferred archive.
 For the full list of terms and conditions, see http://wileyonlinelibrary.com/onlineopen#OnlineOpen_Terms.

 Any authors wishing to publish their articles OnlineOpen will be required to complete the payment form available from our website at: https://authorservices.wiley.com/bauthor/onlineopen_order.asp.

 Prior to acceptance, authors are not required to inform the Editorial Office that they intend to publish OnlineOpen if they do not wish to.
-All OnlineOpen articles are treated in the same way as any other articles.
+All OnlineOpen articles are treated in the same way as any other manuscripts.
 They go through the journal's standard peer-review process and will be accepted or rejected based on their own merit.